 Daniel T. Lemaitre has served on our Board of Directors since April 2011, and is a member of our Compensation Committee and Audit Committee.
-Currently, Mr. Lemaitre is the Chief Executive Officer of White Pine Medical, a venture-backed medical device start-up company, and has served in that capacity since June 2009.
+Mr. Lemaitre most recently served as the President and Chief Executive Officer of Direct Flow Medical.
+Previously, Mr. Lemaitre served Chief Executive Officer of White Pine Medical, a venture-backed medical device start-up company, from June 2009 until May 2015.
 Prior to White Pine Medical, Mr. Lemaitre served as the President and Chief Executive Officer of CoreValve, a privately-held company focused on percutaneous aortic valve replacement, from April 2008 until its acquisition by Medtronic, Inc., a publicly-traded medical device company, in April 2009.
 From 2005 until March 2008, Mr. Lemaitre was a Senior Vice President at Medtronic, where he led the company's strategic planning and corporate development.
 Prior to joining Medtronic, Mr. Lemaitre spent 28 years as an investment analyst in the medical device field.
 This included 18 years with SG Cowen, where he was a managing director and led the healthcare research team, and six years with Merrill Lynch.
 Mr. Lemaitre holds a B.A. in Economics from Bethany College and an M.B.A. from Bowling Green State University.
-Mr. Lemaitre also currently serves on the board of directors of Endologix, Inc. (NASDAQ: ELGX) as its lead independent director, on the board of directors of Mitralign, a privatelyheld medical device company, on the board of directors and as chairman of the audit committee of NDC, a privately-held company, and as the Chairman of Bioventus LLC, a privately-held medical device company.
+Mr. Lemaitre also currently serves as the Chairman of the Board of Directors of Endologix, Inc. (NASDAQ: ELGX).
 Mr. Lemaitre's extensive business, managerial, executive and leadership experience in the medical device industry, including having served as chief executive officer of a medical device company and as senior vice president of one of the world's leading medical technology companies, as well as his current experience as a director of a publicly-traded medical device company bring to our Board of Directors a meaningful understanding of our business and industry and valuable skills related to strategic planning for a public company.
 These skills and experience, as well as his financial and accounting skills and expertise, qualify him to serve as one of our directors and as an "audit committee financial expert" on our Audit Committee.

 Ann D. Rhoads has served on our Board of Directors since July 2011, and is a member of our Audit Committee and our Nominating and Corporate Governance Committee.
-Currently, Ms. Rhoads is the Executive Vice President and Chief Financial Officer of Zogenix, Inc. (NASDAQ:ZGNX), a pharmaceutical company, and has served in that capacity since March 2010.
+Ms. Rhoads was Executive Vice President and Chief Financial Officer of Zogenix, Inc. (NASDAQ:ZGNX), a pharmaceutical company, from March 2010 through January 2017.
 From 2000 through the end of 2009, Ms. Rhoads served as the Chief Financial Officer of Premier, Inc., a healthcare supply management company.
 From 1998 to 2000, she was Vice President, Strategic Initiatives at Premier, Inc., and from 1993 to 1998, she was a Vice President of The Sprout Group, an institutional venture capital firm.
 Ms. Rhoads holds a B.S. in Finance from the University of Arkansas and an M.B.A. from the Harvard Business School.
 Ms. Rhoads also serves on the board of directors, as chairman of the audit committee and as a member of the compensation committee of Evoke Pharma, Inc. (NASDAQ: EVOK).
 Ms. Rhoads also previously served on the board of directors of Novellus Systems, Inc. (NASDAQ: NVLS) from 2003 until 2012.
-Ms. Rhoads' experience as the chief financial officer of a publicly-traded pharmaceutical company and as a member of the board of directors of a publicly-traded company brings to our Board of Directors and the committees of our Board of Directors valuable financial skills and expertise, which qualify her to serve as an "audit committee financial expert" on our Audit Committee, and significant executive management experience and leadership skills, as well as a strong understanding of corporate governance principles.
+Ms. Rhoads' experience as the chief financial officer of a publicly-traded pharmaceutical company and as a member of the board of directors of a publicly-traded company brings to our Board of Directors valuable financial skills and expertise, which qualify her to serve as an "audit committee financial expert" on our Audit Committee, and significant executive management experience and leadership skills, as well as a strong understanding of corporate governance principles.